TommasoTarchi/autoRNAseq/README.md

 This pipeline can be used to perform alignment, FastQ and BAM processing, gene expression count and splicing analysis, for **paired-end reads**.

 It is composed of several steps.
-The user can choose to run **any combination** of these steps, given that the correct arguments and containers are provided.
+The user can choose to run any combination of these steps with restrictions defined in [Requirements](#requirements), and given that the correct arguments and containers are provided.

 The implementation uses *Nextflow* for automation and *Singularity* for containerization.
 If you are new to these tools, you can find the documentation, respectively, [here][nextflow] and